Six Tips On How You Can Help Homeless During The Cold Months

 Homelessness is a desperate situation regardless of what season it is, but to be homeless during a Canadian winter can be especially harrowing.

-This winter alone, there have been 19 cold weather alerts issued by the City of Toronto.
+In the beginning of 2019, there were 27 cold weather alerts issued by the City of Toronto.
 These alerts come when Environment Canada forecasts a temperature of -15° C or below.
 In conditions like these, there’s a high risk of weather-related health problems, such as frostnip, frostbite and hypothermia.
 And people who are homeless are especially at risk.

 During the winter, City-operated shelters see an increase in visits and often work at or over their capacity.
-At our 24/7 Emergency Respite at 545 Lake Shore Blvd.
-West, we see over 200 people every night.
+At our 24/7 Emergency Respite at 701 Fleet Street, we see over 200 people every night.

 As an organization that supports the City’s homeless population, people often turn to us when they see someone out in the cold and ask, “What can I do to help?”